Motor Vehicle Accident Checklist

 - File an accident report

-No matter what your injuries or the situation behind your accident, seek medical attention and contact McCoy & Sparks, PLLC, or call so we can help get you back on the road as quickly as possible.
+No matter what your injuries or the situation behind your accident, seek medical attention and contact McCoy & Sparks, personal injury attorneys by filling out the form, or call so we can help get you back on the road as quickly as possible.

 There are cases where it doesn’t matter if you contact me two years post-accident, we can still help.
 If it’s a serious accident, a wrongful death, or a catastrophic injury case, well, we might want to send a team of reconstructionists and experts to the scene as soon as possible, before the tire marks leave the road, before the [inaudible 00:00:24] marks are impacted by traffic, before someone changes the circumstances … We may want to be there to take photographs and have it evaluated.